arlyoneel/factorio-lydevgui/README.md

 WITH logs, without logs will be closed.

+## DOWNLOADS
+You can download release zipped versions from [our Factorio mods page](https://mods.factorio.com/mods/lyoneel/LyDevGUI)

 __

 NOTE: This mod is so sensitive to [Factorio releases](https://forums.factorio.com/viewforum.php?f=3), so a minor version can break things, please be patient.